List of New Zealand Twenty20 International cricket records: Result records

 A T20I match is won when one side has scored more runs than the runs scored by the opposing side during their innings.
 If both sides have completed both their allocated innings and the side that fielded last has the higher aggregate of runs, it is known as a win by runs.
 This indicates the number of runs that they had scored more than the opposing side.
 If the side batting last wins the match, it is known as a win by wickets, indicating the number of wickets that were still to fall.

 Greatest win margins (by runs)

 The greatest winning margin by runs in T20Is was Czech Republic's victory over Turkey by 257 runs in the sixth match of the 2019 Continental Cup.
-The largest victory recorded by New Zealand was during the during the 2017-18 tour by West Indies by 119 runs at Bay Oval, Tauranga, New Zealand.
+The largest victory recorded by New Zealand was during the 2017-18 tour by West Indies by 119 runs at Bay Oval, Tauranga, New Zealand.